 A huge benefit of an accessory flash is being able to change the size and shape profile of the light reaching your subject.
 Using the tilt and swivel feature of the mid and high end flash models, light can be bounced from an appropriately-colored reflective surface.
 The color of that surface ideally will be light (dark colors absorb more light) and neutral enough that a strong color cast is not introduced into your image.
 A wall or reflector is commonly used for on-camera bounced flash.

 If used off-camera, a flash can be bounced from an umbrella.
 An off-camera flash can also be fired through a softbox, shoot-through umbrella or diffusor.
 The bounce and diffusion options can result in a larger light source relative to the size of the subject for a generally much-preferred soft look to your lighting.
-Light fall-off across your image can also be controller by varying the distance between your flash and your subject.
+Light fall-off across your image can also be controlled by varying the distance between your flash and your subject.

 Let's take a look at an example that I created for the Speedlite 430EX II Flash review.